Signs Your Basement Needs to be Waterproofed

 How do you know if your basement needs to be waterproofed?
 Here are a few signs:

-· Cracks in Foundation Walls and Floors – Over time, the pressure from soil and climate change can result in the foundation walls and basement floors cracking.
-These cracks can leave way for water to seep through causing damp issues.
-While you may not see the signs of a leak, if you notice cracks near the foundation or in the basement floor you need to get them addressed right away.
+Over time, the pressure from soil and climate change can result in the foundation walls and basement floors cracking.
+These cracks can leave a way for water to seep through causing damp issues.
+While you may not see the signs of a leak if you notice cracks near the foundation or in the basement floor you need to get them addressed right away.

 If you have noticed any of the above signs that you’re in need of basement waterproofing, you should start looking for a contractor right away.
 While damp and water issues are the direct result of time, not taking care of the issue can lead to serious structural and health issues throughout your property making it unlivable.
 Patch jobs will only temporarily resolve the matter.
 Getting to the root of the issue and sealing and waterproofing the basement will ensure that the property is protected from the adverse effects of standing water.